brunoreis/jest-report/README.md

 - buttons to open files in the code editor
 - keyboard navigation
 - plugable/customizable/extensible snippets based on failed tests
+- consolidating the result of multiple runs in one report allowing paralele runs (speed) and a report that unites BE and FE tests.
 - ...

 How to Run it / Quick architectural overview